-The Baldacchino is a special part of St. Peter’s Basilica.
+The St. Peter's Basilica Baldacchino is a special part of St. Peter’s Basilica.
 Though the tradition of having canopies remains common in medieval churches and buildings, the canopy in the Basilica is one that cannot be compared to any other canopy created for a church.
 It is suspended over the high altar which is the sacred tomb of St. Peter in the Basilica.
-The work of the Italian artist Gian Lorenzo Bernini, the canopy rests upon massive twisted bronze columns, which tradition claims to be inspired from columns from King Solomon’s Temple built in the 10th century BC.
-The canopy sits accurately under Michelangelo's dome soaring 452 ft. above.
+The Baldacchino has many fascinating elements in the structure.
+It is made of 4 columns, each standing 12 meters high which are adorned with Corinthian capitals.

 It is at the center of the cross-shaped interior while erect directly above St. Peter’s tomb, and covers the High Altar of the Basilica.
 It was not just a great work of art but more importantly its placement is a key component in balancing the combination of long knaves and the tall dome.
 It is not just a decorative ornament.
 The structure is a sacred architecture.

-Gian Lorenzo Bernini designed and built Saint Peter’s Baldachin between 1624 and 1633.
+Gian Lorenzo Bernini designed and built St. Peter’s Basilica Baldacchino between 1624 and 1633.
 The Church was constructed to pay homage to the saint’s tomb.
 The origin of the church can be traced back to the end of the IInd century A.D. when Presbyter Gaius had commissioned a small grave shrine, known as ‘Trophy of Gaius’ at the location of St Peter’s Grave, which soon became a destination of pilgrimage even before Constantine’s arrival.
-Later, to mark and honor the burial place of the Apostle, the altar of Gregory the Great (590-604) was put in place followed by the altar of Callistus II (1123) in the location of the current Basilica.
+Later, to mark and honor the burial place of the Apostle.

+The altar of Gregory the Great (590-604) was put in place followed by the altar of Callistus II (1123) in the location of the current Basilica.
 Apart from that, in 1594, the altar of Clement VIII was given a place in the holy Basilica.
 The baldachin by Bernini was erected above this last one.
 This collection of unbelievable monuments in the St. Peter’s Basilica conveys us the two thousand year old history of the church, the devotion of millions of men and women throughout the centuries and the richness of the architectural value of the Basilica as a church.

-There are a series of eight Coats of Arms designed by Bernini on the outer parts of the marble pedestal in the Baldacchino.
+There are a series of eight Coats of Arms designed by Bernini on the outer parts of the marble pedestal in the St. Peter's Basilica Baldacchino.
 There have been many ways in which they are seen or interpreted by people.
 A university even claimed to give the explanation that the arms are the representation of a woman in childbirth.
 There are some Barberini bees on the outer parts too.
 The reference is a nod to the noble family to which Pope Urban VIII belonged.

 The pillars that keep the Baldacchino erect are one of the most beautiful features of the Baldacchino.
 Every column rises 20 meters in height and is decorated with olive and bay twigs with cherubs intertwined in them.
 The design appears to be lifelike even though it is made of bronze.
 The artist Bernini had great knowledge of replicating the look of softness and a feeling of realism from material like bronze and marble.
 Another such piece is the look of portable cloth canopies which the artist made to give an impression of great depth to the altar.